 2. Create an effective remote onboarding process

-As your newly joined remote employees will work from an outside office, it is very important that you present them with your company’s knowledge base.
+As your newly joined remote workers will work from an outside office, it is very important that you present them with your company’s knowledge base.
 Provide them with a mentor for some initial period to become well acquainted with your company’s work process.

 3. Set up a shared goal